Membranes and Transport

 3. Predict how variation in membrane lipid composition affects the fluidity and integrity of membranes

-4. Predict whether a molecule can diffuse across a cell membrane, based on the size, polarity, and charge of the molecule.
+4. Predict whether a molecule can diffuse across a cell membrane, based on the molecule’s size, polarity, and charge

-6. Distinguish among the types of transport (simple diffusion, facilitated diffusion, and active transport), based on their kinetics and energy requirements.
+5. Distinguish among the types of transport (simple diffusion, facilitated diffusion, and active transport), based on their kinetics and energy requirements

 The cell membrane is a fundamental and defining feature of cells.
 It is composed of a phospholipid bilayer, with the hydrophilic phosphate “head” groups facing the aqueous environment on either side, and the hydrophobic “tails” in middle.
-The two “leaflets,” the inner leaflet on the cytoplasmic side of the membrane and the outer leaflet on the extracellular side, have different lipid compositions.
+The two components of this layer are called “leaflets,” where the inner leaflet is on the cytoplasmic side of the membrane and the outer leaflet is on the extracellular side.
+The inner and outer leaflets have different lipid compositions.

-Cell membranes also contain an approximately equal part, by mass, of integral membrane proteins; meaning proteins that are firmly embedded in the hydrophobic lipid bilayer.
-Some integral membrane proteins have alpha-helical domains that traverse the membrane (transmembrane domains).
+In a typical cell membrane, 50% of the membrane is made of proteins that are firmly embedded in the hydrophobic lipid bilayer, called integral membrane proteins.
+Some integral membrane proteins have alpha-helical domains that traverse both leaflets of the membrane (transmembrane domains).
 Other proteins, called peripheral membrane proteins, are loosely and reversibly associated with membranes, interacting with the polar phosphate head groups.
 Cell membranes also have carbohydrates, in the form of oligosaccharides, covalently attached to membrane proteins (glycoproteins) or to lipids (glycolipids).

 Cell Membrane detail

-The lipids and integral membrane proteins diffuse laterally within the plane of the membrane; hence the “fluid mosaic model” of cell membranes.
-However, because of the hydrophobic inner core, phospholipids and integral membrane proteins do not spontaneously cross the lipid bilayer or flip across it from one side to the other.
+The fluid mosaic model of cell membranes describes how lipids and integral membrane proteins diffuse laterally within the plane of the membrane.
+While the proteins raft around on and within the membrane, the hydrophobic inner core prevents phospholipids and integral membrane proteins from spontaneously crossing the lipid bilayer or flipping across it from one side to the other.

-The 3 domains of life: Bacteria, Archaea and Eukarya, have distinct membrane lipids that pose challenges and offer hints to reconstructing the evolutionary history of life on Earth.
+The three domains of life—Bacteria, Archaea and Eukarya—have distinct membrane lipids that pose challenges and offer hints to reconstructing the evolutionary history of life on Earth.

 All cells have phospholipids (glycerol-phosphate with two hydrocarbon chains) in their membranes.
 Bacteria and Eukarya both have membrane phospholipids with fatty acid chains ester-linked to D-glycerol.
 Archaea, however, have utterly different membrane phospholipids, with branched isoprene chains instead of fatty acids, L-glycerol instead of D-glycerol, and ether linkages instead of ester linkages (see https://www.ucmp.berkeley.edu/archaea/archaeamm.html and https://en.wikipedia.org/wiki/Archaea).
 The ether linkages and isoprene chains make Archaeal membranes more resistant to heat and pH extremes.